 Mentally Prepare for the Climb

 Being mentally prepared will also be crucial to your chance of a successful summit climb.
-Progressively pushing the limits of your physical training will help develop your capacity to endure the strain.
+Progressively pushing the limits of your physical training will help develop your capacity to endure the stress and strain on your body.
 Get used to your gear, sleeping bag and air mattress.
 If you are not used to camping, take time to go camping to get more comfortable with sleeping outdoors.
 Test your gear and be used to using each piece of equipment.

 Having a positive attitude is also extremely important when taking on a challenge like this, so be prepared for all aspects of the trip.
 It is helpful to remind yourself that thousands of people have achieved this feat before you, and you can do it too.
 But do be prepared for setbacks and difficult stages during the climb as you try to adapt to the lack of oxygen.
 Remember that our guides, who are the best, will be there to encourage and inspire you every step of the way!

 Getting multi-day training or hiking prior to your Kilimanjaro climb is extremely important.
 Training once a week in the hills is simply not enough.
 You will be walking for many hours at a time, on a multi-day basis.
-You will also have a backpack on, with approximately 5-6 kg/ 10 – 12 lbs on your back.
+You will also need to train with your backpack.
 Your backpack will have two or three liters of water, spare layer, rain gear, snacks, camera, medical kit, valuables and sun cream in it each day.
 Being used to carry double this amount of weight at home is essential for when you are on Kilimanjaro.

 If you haven’t been training with double the weight you will carry on the trek, on a multi-day basis you are going to get sore legs, back and shoulders.
 You need to get out and train in the hills.
 Even better if you can do back to back days to aid in the strength/endurance training.
 These back to back hikes along with daily training sessions in the gym, will help to push your fitness level to where it needs to be for the climb.